ministryofjustice/moj-frontend/docs/get-started/prototyping.md

 To update your prototype to the latest version of MOJ Frontend:

+1. Check that you're using the latest long-term support version of npm (for example by using [Node Version Manager](https://github.com/nvm-sh/nvm))
-1. Open `package.json` in the root folder of your prototype in a text editor
+2. Open `package.json` in the root folder of your prototype in a text editor
-2. Under `dependencies`, update the reference to MOJ Frontend to `"@ministryofjustice/frontend": "{% version %}",`
+3. Under `dependencies`, update the reference to MOJ Frontend to `"@ministryofjustice/frontend": "{% version %}",`
-3. Save `package.json`
+4. Save `package.json`
-4. Open a command prompt application (e.g. Terminal on MacOS)
+5. Open a command prompt application (e.g. Terminal on MacOS)
-5. Change the directory to your prototype's directory.
+6. Change the directory to your prototype's directory.
 For example, `cd path/to/prototype`
-6. Run `npm install`
+7. Run `npm install`